-The share premium account arose on the issue of shares under share option schemes and the capital redemption reserve is in respect of the purchase of its own shares by the Company, both prior to 1996.
+The share premium account arose on the issue of shares under share option schemes prior to acquisition together with the issue of shares to the Company's parent for cash since acquisition.

-The hedging reserve includes value received in respect of interest rate derivatives entered into in anticipation of the issue of long-term debt.
-The interest rate derivatives were settled in prior years and the gain continues to be amortised through the profit and loss account over the term of the debt.
+The hedging reserve relates to the value received in respect of interest rate derivatives entered into in anticipation of the issue of long-term debt.
+The effective portion of the loss when the swap was cashed out is being amortised through the profit and loss account over the term of the bond.